SSWConsulting/SSW.Rules.Content/rules/why-testing-is-important/rule.md

 created: 2022-09-29T05:06:38.430Z
 guid: 8b8b8eb9-0463-48bd-a686-4fd48daaa47d
 ---
-intro
+If you ask your manager, developers, clients or other stakeholders whether they think testing is important, you're very likely to get a resounding "yes, of course!".
+The question of *why* they believe it's important is usually more difficult for them to answer, though.

 <!--endintro-->

-Let’s begin by looking at this from a different angle, how would teams/organisations behave if software testing wasn’t important to them?
-They’d probably try to cut the cost of it or find ways to justify not doing it all (especially with expensive humans).
-They might devalue the people doing such work by compensating them differently to other team members or look upon their work as a commodity that they can have performed by lowest common denominator staff (perhaps in a cheaper location).
-They would capitalize on their confirmation bias by appealing to the authority of the many articles and presentations claiming that “testing is dead”.
-They would ensure that testing is seen as a separate function from the rest of development to enable their desire to remove it completely.
-They would view testing as a necessary evil.
+Let's begin by looking at this from a different angle, how would teams/clients/organisations behave if software testing *wasn't* important to them?
+They would probably

+* Try to cut the cost of it or find ways to justify not doing it all (especially with expensive humans).
+* Devalue the people doing such work by compensating them differently to other team members or look upon their work as a commodity that they can have performed by lowest common denominator staff (perhaps in a cheaper location).
+* Capitalize on their confirmation bias by appealing to the authority of the many articles and presentations claiming that "testing is dead".
+* Make sure that testing is seen as a separate function from the rest of development to enable their desire to remove it completely.
+* View testing as a necessary evil.

 Listening to the way some organisations and some parts of the software development community talk about testing, it’s common to see these indications that software testing just isn’t important to them.
 In trying to understand why this is so, I’ve come to believe that this largely stems from the software testing industry traditionally doing a poor job of articulating its value and not being clear on what it is that good testing actually provides.
 We’ve spent a long time working off the assumption that it’s obvious to people paying the bills that testing is important and necessary.

 To be clear, my preferred definition of testing comes from Michael Bolton and James Bach, viz.